thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 easily move those to our strategy.
 However, there are two major issues.

-First, you can't move the association to a strategy class without making that strategy an `ActiveRecord::Base` subclass.
-Associations are deeply coupled with `ActiveRecord::Base` and they simply won't work in other situations.
+First, you can't move the association to a strategy class without making that strategy an `ApplicationRecord` subclass.
+Associations are deeply coupled with `ApplicationRecord` and they simply won't work in other situations.

 Also, one of our submittable strategies has state specific to that strategy.
 Scale questions have a minimum and maximum.
 These fields are only used by scale